Stary Służew: History

 In the 1880s, the Fort VIII was built near Służew, as part of the series of fortifications of the Warsaw Fortress, erected around Warsaw by the Russian Imperial Army.
 It was decommissioned in 1909, and partially demolished in 1913, including all its concrete structures.

 On 27 September 1938, Służew was incorporated into the city of Warsaw.

 On 1 August 1944, during the German occupation in the Second World War, a group of civilians was rounded up in Służew, and executed at the nearby Służewiec Racecourse.
-It was done in the for the unsuccessful attack on the location, organized earlier that day by the Polish resistance, as part of the Warsaw Uprising.
+It was done in retaliation for the unsuccessful attack on the location, organized earlier that day by the Polish resistance, as part of the Warsaw Uprising.

 Between 1945 and 1947, the bodies of political prisoners murdered in the Mokotów Prison, were buried in unmarked graves near the St. Catherine Church, by the Security Office.
 It is estimated that around two thousand people were laid there.
 They were later exhumed and moved to the nearby Służew Old Cemetery.
-In 1993, the Monument to the 1944–1956 Communist Terror Martyrs, commemorating the victims, was unvailed there.
+In 1993, the Monument to the 1944–1956 Communist Terror Martyrs, commemorating the victims, was unveiled there.

 Part of the campus of the Warsaw University of Life Sciences.

 In 1956, the Council of Ministers gave a plot of land in Służew, as well as in nearby Natolin, Wilanów, and Wolica to the Warsaw University of Life Sciences.
 The acquired area included the Krasiński Palace and a vocational school near Nowoursynowska Street, which were adopted into the university campus.
 It was further developed with new faculty buildings throughout the 1960s and 1970s.
 In 1989, the Krasiński Palace became the seat of the university authorities.
 Between 1999 and 2002, it was expanded with the construction of a new campus, which became one of the most technologically advanced in Europe.
 In 2003, all remaining faculties and institutions of the university were moved to Służew.
 Since 1983, the university hosts annually the Ursynalia, one of the largest music festivals in Poland.

 In the 1970s, a neighbourhood of single-family housing for the officers of the Polish People's Army was constructed around the Fort VIII.
 In 1981, concrete-enforced trenches were built in the fort.

 In 1994, Służew was divided into two parts, separated by the Dolina Służewiecka Street.
 The southern, historical part of the neighbourhood became a part of the municipality of Warsaw-Ursynów, while the rest to the north, a part of the municipality of Warsaw-Centre.
 In 1998, Ursynów was subdivided into the City Information System areas, with the southern neighbourhood becoming part of the area of Stary Ursynów (Old Ursynów).
 In 2000, it was renamed to Stary Służew.
 In 2002, the municipality was replaced by the city district of Ursynów.